jfo/blog/source/drafts/sild11.md

 ```

 I can now replace the long hand checks in the builtin functions with a call to
-this function with the appropriate number.
+this function with the appropriate number of args.

 ```c
 C *quote(C *operand) {